doubleiis02/the-root/README.md

 5. The web app is now running.
 Feel free to create a new user and add some classes/surveys, or log into a sample account made for demonstration purposes with the following information:
     - Email: `das@cs.ucla.edu`
     - Password: `das`

+6. Note: If you would like to login with a different account, or make a new account once you have already logged in with one, you will have to click on the link from 1) again, and reload the application.

 ## Contact